cpchalk/gpcheckx/README.md

 1. F(4,6)

-F(4,6) can now be calculated using the following 'recipe':-
+F(4,6) can be calculated using the following 'recipe':-

 ./bin/kbprog -wd -t 1000 -me 60000 f46